whyhankee/dbwrkr/README.md

 * wrkr.connect() to connect to the DBWorker storage
 * wrkr.subscribe() events to a queue
-* use wrkr.queue() to get an object linking to your queue
+* use wrkr.queue() to get an object representing your queue
-* use queue.on('event', onEvent) to setup your eventHandler (receives the events)
+* use queue.on('event', fn) to setup your eventHandler (receives the events)
-* usse queue.startPolling() to start polling for your events
+* use queue.startPolling() to start polling for your events
 * optional - wrkr.retry() an event if something went wrong
 * optional - wrkr.followUp() with events of your own in response to processed events
 * queue.stopPolling() when you are done (signal handler?)

-See the `example/` directory for an example

 ## API